dude56987/HackBox/README.md

 HackBox
 =======

-HackBox is a set of scripts designed to setup a desktop distro from a freshly installed Ubuntu based distro.
-It is recommended that you use it with a fresh install of Linux Mint XFCE edition, the standard Ubuntu desktop, or Xubuntu.
-Each of these platforms have been tested for compatibility with the script.
-However this script should work on any Ubuntu based system.
+HackBox is a set of scripts designed to setup a desktop distro from a freshly installed Ubuntu based system.

 This package is designed with a few key points in mind.
 - Defaults Should be Sane and Secure.